sandstorm/Plumber/README.md

         regex: '#==>.*__construct#'
 ```

-Inside `SandstormMedia:PhpProfilerConnector:calculations` follow some additional table columns which are shown in the overview page.
+Inside `SandstormMedia:Plumber:calculations` follow some additional table columns which are shown in the overview page.

 The `label` is the table column header.
 The `type` is the type of aggregation to perform.
 In the above example, we count constructor calls.